-Considering the presence of the file transfer feature in state-of-the-art Wi-Fi routers that allow sharing of massive files within the wireless network, users should be especially vigilant when someone shares files within the network.
-A large file might be a full-fledged malware or a file with scripts commanding the system to download malware with understandable consequences.
+Considering the presence of the file transfer feature in state-of-the-art Wi-Fi routers that allow the sharing of massive files within the wireless network, users should be especially vigilant when someone shares files within the network.
+A large file might be full-fledged malware or a file with scripts commanding the system to download malware with understandable consequences.

 Spoofed network name

-This kind of fraud is a variation of a man-in-the-middle attack where instead of hacking into someone’s router, criminals bring their own device already fitted with malware.
+This kind of fraud is a variation of a man-in-the-middle attack where instead of hacking into someone’s router, criminals bring their own devices already fitted with malware.
 Then they spoof a network name, creating a public hotspot called something like “Public Wi-Fi” or “Burger King Hotspot.”
 The goal is to lull victims’ attention.
 They connect to the network they think is safe and inadvertently share sensitive data that the crooks are happy to collect.
 Spying is not the only malicious activity hackers can manage in this situation.
 They can also try to inject malware into connected devices as described above.

 How to Avoid Becoming a Victim of a Wi-Fi Attack?

 As you can see, attacks via Wi-Fi are more than real.
 Understandably, the question arises: how do I protect myself?
-In the list below, you will find the tips that will not rule out the possibility of such attacks but will make your system virtually impenetrable.
+In the list below, you will find tips that will not rule out the possibility of such attacks but will make your system virtually impenetrable.

 - Avoid public Wi-Fi networks.
-You literally don’t know what is lurking in there.
+You don’t know what is lurking in there.
 Rather use mobile Internet – it is much safer.
 Most of the public Wi-Fi hotspots have poor encryption; some of them use none at all!

 - Disable auto-connection to available wireless networks.
-It is alright to auto-connect to your known home network, but it is too risky to walk like that in the city.
+It is all alright to auto-connect to your known home network, but it is too risky to walk like that in the city.
 And it is also reasonable to turn off Wi-Fi on your device when you don’t need it.
 Even as a matter of battery saving.
 Keep file-transfer functions on your device off when you are not about to use them.